Rio (Duran Duran album): Recording

 The recording sessions for Rio commenced in January 1982 at London's AIR Studios and lasted six to eight weeks.
 The members rented apartments in close vicinity to the studio during the duration of the sessions.
 Colin Thurston returned from the debut as producer and engineer.
 The band were excited to record at AIR, having previously demoed "Girls on Film" there in July 1980.
 Founded by former Beatles producer George Martin, the studio boasted high-tech equipment that Rhodes, in particular, was eager to experiment with.
 The keyboardist devoted time learning production techniques with Thurston and was purportedly the first to arrive and last to leave every day.

-According to John, all of the songs, except for "The Chauffeur", were fully arranged before recording began; "Rio" had been played during multiple sound checks.
+According to John Taylor, all of the songs, except for "The Chauffeur", were fully arranged before recording began; "Rio" had been played during multiple sound checks.
 Recording followed the same template as the debut: the bass, drums and synthesiser parts were recorded first, followed by guitar, keyboard overdubs and vocals.
 The band recalled recording going by relatively easily.
-Drummer Roger Taylor recorded his parts quickly and returned to Birmingham with his girlfriend, while John and Andy dwelled at the Embassy Club on Old Bond Street throughout the sessions.
+Drummer Roger Taylor recorded his parts quickly and returned to Birmingham with his girlfriend, while John Taylor and Andy Taylor dwelled at the Embassy Club on Old Bond Street throughout the sessions.
 At AIR, Paul and Linda McCartney, who were recording the former's Tug of War LP in the adjacent studio, stopped by on occasion to say good night, a gesture Rhodes described as "very surreal"; John also listened back to a mix of the finished Rio album with Paul.